-Duaringa, the welcoming gateway to the Central Queensland Highlands, is the oldest town in the area, dating back to the 1870s.
+The welcoming gateway to the Central Queensland Highlands, Duaringa dates back to the 1870s.

 Things to Experience

 Duaringa Historical Museum and Tourism Association is easily spotted from the Capricorn Highway by a huge mural, painted by local artists, depicting the meeting of the Dawson and Mackenzie Rivers to become the Fitzroy River.